 How to Apply

-The Division of Cardiovascular Medicine at the Internal Medicine Department of the Medical School is seeking a full-time Administrative Specialist Senior to join its pre-award team.
+The Division of Cardiovascular Medicine at the Internal Medicine Department of the Medical School is seeking a full-time Administrative Specialist Senior to lead its pre-award team.
 Cardiovascular Medicine has a growing and robust research program, serving over 100 faculty in multiple locations both on campus and off.
 The division has over $19 million in yearly sponsored research expenditures and a substantial amount of non-sponsored, but research related activity.
 This position will be expected to participate in regular rotations to off-site locations to optimize service to faculty.

 Cardiovascular Medicine pays competitive salaries, commensurate with experience and boasts a culture of acceptance, openness, flexibility, and teamwork.

 This position reports to the Cardiovascular Medicine Division Administrator, and provides functional supervision to the Pre-Award grants management team.
 As the lead for this team, this position will work very closely with faculty and other team members in preparing sponsored research grant applications, as well as post-award finance staff managing Cardiovascular Medicine’s research activities, the Grants Administration staff in the Department of Internal Medicine, the Medical School Grants Office, and ORSP.
 Additionally, this position will interact with the Clinical Trials Support Unit (CTSU) with regards to projects which may be more appropriately processed through that venue.